G0reology/G0reology/README.md

 'your style changes so'-???

-MAINMAIN fandoms:

-  Haikyuu

-  killer Chat

-  Wind Breaker

-  Tokyo Revengers

-  Demon slayer

-  BSD

-  Phighting

-  MCYT

-  Jujuts kaisen

-  Honkai star rail

-  Genshin impact

-  Forsaken[not as active]

-  Death of die [specifically Wares]

-  Hellsing.

   SYS most alters usually act like me so its hard to tell unless you ask. [they'll be less active on ponytown. currently working on a pronouns page for em' ]

 ALSO my memory is bad, if we don't interact for a while i forget who you are thats it? check my straw kk??

 </details>

 <details>
 <summary>$${\color{#C0C0C0} "BYI .⋆♱"}$$  </summary>

-i am Introverted so yh..

-Multiname user, sai ar Lyric or Myrth are priamry online. feel free to call me any of my names tho.
-Cmon be creative! use more than one, same goes for pronouns [they/it pref currently. he is ok ig]
+**Multiname user, feel free to call me any of my names irdc** my names could change on platforms but unless i tell you not to use the name idm what you call me, use more than one same goes for pronouns [they/it pref currently. he is ok ig]

-*I don't get social cues so tone tags are appreciated though not required most times!
+**I don't get social cues so tone tags are appreciated though not required most times!**

-I only flirt JOKINGLY with my close friends(rarely, very rarely, and if ur a friend don't take these as romantic cues ok?), so if we just met lets not. don't label me as anything my gender is fluid af use they them to be safe ok?
+**Don't flirt with me unless we've known each other for a while** Especially if 1, we just met, 2 you're younger than 15 it makes me uncomfortable

-i have some typing quirks and will change them based on charcter hyperfixation i.e i act like/type a character im fixated on for a while
+**i have some typing quirks and will change them based on charcter hyperfixation i.e i act like/type a character im fixated on for a while**

-i'll act rude sometimes so i apologize in advance if i take my anger out on you
+If i don't make sense tell me! so i explain better or communicate easier

-i am an avoidant person so if i ignore you while online don't take it personally
+**i am an avoidant person so if i ignore you while online don't take it personally** Also note i'm offtab alot whispers are prefered.
+This also includes removing you from jmy list.
+If i find you troublesome, tiring etc. i will not hesitate to show it/cut u off.

-My interests come across as violent in most media so if that makes you uncomfortable just dni or tell me so i don't mention it around you
+**My interests come across as violent in most media so if that makes you uncomfortable just dni or tell me so i don't mention it around you**
+Not anything illegal just some ppl can't handle some types of violence in media [i.e shows/games like blood c, Human construction site, zeno rmk]

 Just respect me and i respect you yuh? gud gud!